 Retirement is often described as the time when you get to live your life without having to spend your time at work.
 For most, retirement happens at old age, but a growing number of people are retiring much earlier.
 Everyone will retire at one point or another.
 Whether it’s by choice, by age, or ailment, or lottery win.
 The sooner you start thinking about retirement and what that looks like, you can start planning on how to retire sooner.
 This is a key premise for my bestselling book, You Only Live Once.

-Here’s the lowdown on retirement: It’s when you have enough money saved to cover your living expenses without the need to work.
+Here’s the lowdown on retirement: When you have enough money saved to cover your living expenses without the need to work, then you have the option to retire.
 Of course, you can work if you choose to, but working for money isn’t a requirement.